 Having a wine budget doesn’t necessarily mean drinking budget wine.
 You can splurge from time to time, just keep tabs on it when you do.
 While it may be an occasional inconvenience, budgeting your vices will help keep your habits in check.
 Just as importantly, it’ll get you to try a bottle of something new when that $40 Malbec you want just isn’t in the cards for today.

-When we’re not in a hurry to get somewhere, we try to average between $30 and $60 a day.
+When we’re not in a hurry to get somewhere, we try to average about $30 to $40 a day.
 Why?
-Well we were averaging between $65 and $100 a day to live in a house—depending on time of year and not including things like health insurance, car repair, vacations, etc.—and we just weren’t prepared for a hike in living expenses.
+We were averaging between $65 and $100 a day to live in a house—depending on time of year and not including things like health insurance, car repair, vacations, etc.—and we just weren’t prepared for a hike in living expenses.
 Do we go over budget sometimes?
 You bet.
 But we mark it down when we do and we try to make up for it in other areas.

 There’s a lot to see out there.
 So long as you plan ahead and take your time there’s no reason you can’t see all of it.
 Responsibility will follow you wherever you go.
 Balancing a checkbook is no walk in the park, regardless of where you start walking, so put your front door on wheels and have your morning coffee on a mountain top.